sbrajesh/bp-extended-friendship-request/readme.txt

 2. This shows successful friendship request screenshot-2.png

 == Changelog ==

+= 1.1.1 =
+ * Allow using custom js event "bp-ext-friendship-popover:close" to close any active popover.
+    You can trigger it like jQuery(document).trigger("bp-ext-friendship-popover:close" );

 = 1.1.0 =
  * Fix issue with friendship request email notification.